jam-py-v5/gnucash-2-web/README.md

 [![alt text](https://github.com/jam-py-v5/gnucash-2-web/blob/main/screenshots/gnucash_jampy.gif?raw=true)](https://northwind.pythonanywhere.com)

-Python 3.8 is required.
+Python >3.8 is required.

 Install jamp.py-v7 with pip.

 Navigate to GnuCash folder with SQLite3 database.
+Or to some folder with it.
+Temp will do.

-Extract DB schema (Jam will use demo.sqlite DB initially from below script.
-Change this on Builder/Project/Database if needed.
-Builder is normally on 127.0.0.1:8080/builder.html
+Extract DB schema.
+Jam will use demo.sqlite DB initially from below ai8.py script.
+Change this on Builder/Project/Database if needed after starting the App.
+Builder is on 127.0.0.1:8080/builder.html

 ```
 cp your_gnucash.sqlite  demo.sqlite